Orlando Truck Accident Lawyer That Will Fight for Your Rights

 - Decreased hand-eye coordination to make adjustments to the truck’s direction

-- Reduced concentration, which can lead to not seeing a possible hazard on the roadway
+- Failure to see and avoid a hazard on the roadway

 - Limited ability to perceive time and distance, which can result in following other vehicles too closely

-According to the Florida Department of Transportation (FDOT), any time some sort of device or task inside the cab of the semi-truck takes the driver’s focus away from the road, distracted driving is occurring.
+According to the Florida Department of Transportation (FDOT), when a device or task takes the driver’s focus away from the road, distracted driving is occurring.
 Without paying proper attention to the road, the driver may not see an upcoming hazard, leading to a devastating crash.

 The use of some items that can lead to distracted driving include: